elastic/beats/README.md

 ## CI

-It is possible to trigger some jobs by putting a comment on a GitHub PR, this service is only available for Elastic users.
+It is possible to trigger some jobs by putting a comment on a GitHub PR.
+(This service is only available for users affiliated with Elastic and not for open-source contributors.)

 * [beats][]
   * `jenkins run the tests please`